 A: The WW Graduate School believes that a clock or calendar is an ineffective tool for measuring whether one is prepared to become a teacher of record.
 The Graduate School program is competency-based, allowing each master’s candidate to progress at his or her own pace.
 Just as no two teachers are identical, the path to completion will differ based on the candidate.
 Candidates are eligible for graduation and licensure once they have completed all challenges and demonstrated proficiency with each competency as evidenced in a capstone portfolio.
-While every learner is different, the program is designed to take about 12 months.
-Some of our graduates have completed the program more quickly; some take longer.

 Q: What can I expect in the two years of support after I complete the program?

 A: The WW Graduate School is committed to ensuring that every new teacher who earns the M.Ed. has the help and support needed to succeed as a teacher of record.
 The Graduate School provides two years of mentoring, and a peer network to ensure that all Graduate School alumni progress through long and successful teaching careers.